Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-Harnessing such implicit environmental interactions to achieve synchronization enables autonomous behaviors, as interactions can affect the synchronization.
-For instance, when encountering an obstacle, the mechanical interaction between the body and an obstacle causes temporary asynchronous activation of the legs, resulting in the robot steering in place (Fig.~4K and movie~S6).
-By harnessing these environmental cues, the robot can change behavior and autonomously escape a U-shaped obstruction, after noisy and consecutive random changes of direction (Fig.~4L and movie~S6).
+When encountering an obstacle, too, the mechanical interactions between the body and an obstacle cause temporary asynchronous activation of the legs, resulting in the robot steering in place and avoiding the obstacle (Fig.~5C and movie~S6).
+By harnessing these environmental cues, the robot changes behavior and autonomously escapes a U-shaped obstruction after noisy and consecutive random changes of direction (Fig.~S25 and movie~S6).

-Still, since these body-obstacle interactions intrinsically lead to random outcomes as our system has not been specifically designed for effectively harnessing these interactions robustly (movie~S6), we propose additional sensing that directly affects the self-oscillating behavior as a means to design predictable interactions and to achieve more reliable autonomy.
-To do so, we take inspiration from Braitenberg's `aggressive vehicle 2b' \cite{vehicles}, and design internal neural interactions by equipping the robot with two `eyes' (LDR light sensors) (Fig.~4M), each paired with a transistor that activates the opposite soft limb when the eye senses light (Fig.~4N).
-This relatively simple robot achieves autonomous phototaxis, as the synchronization behavior is affected such that it steers in place when only one eye detects light and implicitly coordinates the limbs to hop forward when both eyes do (Fig.~1G, fig~S6 and movie~S6).
-Outside of the lab, this allows the robot to move to a bright room from a darker one (movie~S6) and to continuously follow an operator who carries a light (Fig.~4O and movie~S6).
+As the amphibious locomotion is unidirectional and the body-obstacle interactions result in random outcomes (movie~S6), we propose that additional sensing is still needed to provide the robot with a high-level sense of direction.
+We take inspiration from Braitenberg's `aggressive vehicle 2b' \cite{vehicles}, and design internal connections by equipping the robot with two `eyes' (LDR light sensors) that activate the opposite soft limbs when sensing light (Fig.~5D and fig.~S4).
+This relatively simple robot achieves autonomous phototaxis, as it steers in place when only one eye detects light and implicitly coordinates the limbs to hop forward when both eyes do (fig.~S22 and movie~S7).
+Outside of the lab, this allows the robot to move from a dark room to a brighter one (movie~S7) and to continuously follow an operator who carries a light (Fig.~5E and movie~S7).